Our journey plan was to go through Ukraine and Crimea. Our reporter from Kiev: tales from the Maidan

 There are several movies on the web.
 I heard the shots, but I thought it was the plastic bullets that I had seen used in the clashes in January.
 Then I saw the stretcher bearers coming, and align the wounded bodies along the barricade: shots to the head, face, chest.
 That same evening, 26th caught police officers were released.
 As a result, agreeing with the protesters, the police has completely abandoned the scene.
 And when Yanukovych signed the deal on Friday, there was no one out to defend him, and so he ran away.

+Many jokingly wonder why to invade Crimea, as it is poor in the barrel and is completely dependent on Kiev for water and tourism, which is two-thirds of Ukraine.
+A weight less.
 But jokes aside it is not easy in general to understand what might happen now.
 An interesting analysis is reported this morning by Gianni Riotta on “La Stampa”.
 Gelb, former director of the Pentagon, has no mercy for anyone in his criticism but concludes that if everyone keeps doing, in simple words, the donkey, then there will really be something to be afraid of.